isomerpages/pa-chingay/_chingay50-stories/Didier Ng and Cherie Ng.md

 Everything begins with ideas, which in turn get transformed into items to be assembled into the Mini Floats.

-“I previously helped Didier as assistant artist but this year they opened up a few more slots, and I managed to get a lead artist role instead,’ said Cherie, who graduated two years ago with a Diploma in Industrial and Operations Management from Republic Polytechnic.
+“I previously helped Didier as assistant artist but this year they opened up a few more slots, and I managed to get a lead artist role instead", said Cherie, who graduated two years ago with a Diploma in Industrial and Operations Management from Republic Polytechnic.

 “As Didier’s assistant, I got to see her hosting the live workshops, but now I got to do my own ones.
 And we ran everywhere to do workshops, hosting one or two every week.”